nest/nest-simulator/doc/userdoc/guides/record_from_simulations.rst

     'sion_collective': False,
     'sion_n_files': 1}

-Such global parameters can be set for a recording backend using :py:func:`.SetDefaults`
+Such global parameters can be set using :py:func:`.SetDefaults`

 ::